Record jump in energy and carbon savings from efficient product sales

 Discover

-Energy and carbon savings are the result of removing the worst performing appliances from the market and encouraging consumers to buy more energy efficient appliances by providing energy labels (Mandatory Energy Performance Labelling).
+The energy and carbon savings from the year ending of March 2023 are the result of continuous improvement of the products on the market - removing the worst performing models, and encouraging consumers to buy more energy efficient appliances, that can easily be identified using Energy Rating Labels (Mandatory Energy Performance Labelling).

 Savings achieved

-Data collected in the year to the end of March 2021 shows sales of energy efficient appliances saved New Zealand $38 million over the year.
-That’s a 21% increase in electricity savings.
+In the year to the end of March 2023, sales of energy efficient products saved New Zealand $39 million over the year.
+That is 1.6 Petajoules of energy saved this year.

 Benefits of energy savings